5 practical methods to improve the machining accuracy of thin-walled parts

 5. Conclusion and outlook

-(2) Processing deformation along the height direction of the frame wall is a parabolic change.
-When the amount of deformation is limited, the maximum amount of deformation at the wall opening is similar to a straight line.
+Deformation along the height direction of the frame wall changes parabolically.
+When deformation is limited, the maximum deformation near the wall opening forms a straight line.

-Based on an accurate iterative analysis of machining deformation, CNC machining offset compensation can remove most of the residual material of the letting tool.
+Iterative analysis of machining deformation and CNC offset compensation can remove most residual material.

 References